exonum/exonum-doc/src/get-started/test-service.md

 ## Conclusion

 Testing is arguably just as important in software development as coding, especially in typical blockchain applications.
-The testkit framework allows to streamline the testing process for Exonum services, allowing to test both business logic and HTTP API.
+The testkit framework allows streamlining the testing process for Exonum services and testing both business logic and HTTP API.

 [integration-testing]: http://doc.crates.io/manifest.html#integration-tests